MP Board Class 7 Maths Solutions For Chapter 2 Fractions and Decimals

 Answer:

-Class 10 Chapter 9 Heredity Question And Answers
+Heredity Class 10 Questions And Answers

 Question 6.
 A green-stemmed rose plant denoted by GG and a brown-stemmed rose plant denoted by GG are allowed to undergo a cross with each other.